devm1023/ML_project/_posts/2017-07-21-significance-of-interpretable-predictive-models.markdown

 In this case, the underlying patterns and what model learned can be visualized in the form of a decision tree explaining a series of events/criteria that led to this outcome, or at a much higher level, giving out reasoning in natural language.

 Predictive models today are interpretable to a varied extent, based on the nature of underlying model.
 Some of the models aren't interpretable at all, like deep neural networks.
-In next post, I'll write a quick intro about interpretability of few popular algorithms.